EmilyMeuer/zam/README.md

 A small toolset that simplifies DOM traversal, event handling, and Ajax.

-This library was created with one goal in mind — to stay as vanilla as possible.
+This library was created with one goal in mind — to promote vanillajs development.

 ## Import